 Experiences from the field

 My fieldwork started in 2007.
-I have managed "and co-managed" dozen international scientific expeditions to New Guinea by involving more than 100 participants originated from 8 countries, 21 disciplines, >20 universities and research institutions.
+I have been managed "and co-managed" dozen international scientific expeditions to New Guinea by involving more than 100 participants originated from 8 countries, 21 disciplines, >20 universities and research institutions.
 Since 2007, we have explored more than 50% of surface plus underground water system of the Bird's Head and neck of Papuan Peninsula (Western part of New Guinea).

 New Guinean RainbowfishesDuration: 2007-2020Project Leaders: Kadarusman PhD & Laurent Pouyaud PhD